hevnsnt/norecognition/README.md

 This isn't just a random pattern generator.
 It's a purpose-built research tool designed to find *robust* vulnerabilities in *modern* AI models.

 ### ⚙️ Core Features ⚙️
+* **Distributed Testing Network (v0.9.8):** The fuzzer now operates as a coordinated network where multiple machines around the world contribute compute power simultaneously.
+Results from all contributors are aggregated in real-time, dramatically accelerating research progress.
+See the live dashboard at [**norecognition.org**](https://norecognition.org) to watch the network in action.

 * **Hardware-Agnostic HPC:** The fuzzer's pattern engine is a "write-once, run-anywhere" system.
 It has been tested on Apple Silicon and Windows 11 with NVidia CUDA GPUs.
 It auto-detects the best available compute backend at runtime and uses optimized code paths for:
     * **NVIDIA CUDA** (via cuPy)
     * **Apple Silicon Metal** (via mlx)